damianolodi/damianolodi/content/authors/damiano/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/damiano-lodi/

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-- icon: cv
+# - icon: cv
-  icon_pack: ai
+#   icon_pack: ai
-  link: files/cv.pdf
+#   link: files/cv.pdf
 - icon: envelope
   icon_pack: fas
   link: '#contact'  # For a direct email link, use "mailto:test@example.org".

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

+# Highlight the author in author lists? (true/false)
+highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
 ---